KohDingYuan/portfolio/README.md

 			</li>
 		</ul>

         <p class="text-justify">Development of a real-time machine learning algorithm tailored for streaming analytics in an e-commerce context.
 The project focused on capturing live user inputs from the website to train a recommendation model using the Alternating Least Squares (ALS) method.
-This approach enabled the system to dynamically identify and suggest relevant products to users based on their behavior and preferences.<br><br>My primary responsibility was writing the code for the machine learning algorithm, ensuring its efficiency and seamless integration into the live environment.</p>
+This approach enabled the system to dynamically identify and suggest relevant products to users based on their behavior and preferences.<br><br>My primary responsibility was writing the code for the machine learning algorithm, ensuring its efficiency and seamless integration into the live environment.<br><br>The solution's proof-of-concept was highly valued, and it will be used as a example for courses at Singapore Polytechnic, demonstrating the practical application of machine learning in real-time analytics.</p>
     </details>
 </div>